NazaninAzhdari/dino-game/README.md

 # VHDL-Based Implementation of "Chrome Dino Game"

 Welcome to the **Chrome Dino Game** repository!
-This repo contains a complete reconstruction of the famous "Chrome Dino" game, designed specifically to run on the **Cyclone V GX FPGA** using pure VHDL.
+This repo contains a complete reconstruction of the famous "Chrome Dino" game, designed to run on the **Cyclone V GX FPGA** using pure VHDL.
 Let's have a quick Demo of the Game in video below.

 ## Watch my video on youtube (click on the picture below):
 [![Watch the video](https://img.youtube.com/vi/xPbkNaEA4XQ/maxresdefault.jpg)](https://youtu.be/xPbkNaEA4XQ)

 **Why do I Build games?**
 In the spring of 2026, I decided that I wanted to truly master RTL design, and I asked myself: **what could be more joyful than building games in hardware?=)))**
 That idea became the start of my FPGA game‑development adventure.
 The Dino Game was my third serious milestone (and honestly, my favorite one), and through it I practiced real RTL design, timing, video output, and hardware‑driven game logic.
-This project represents the moment where my learning turned into something creative, fun, and fully my own.

 ---

 ### **1. Project Overview**
-The goal of this project is to implement a fully functional, hardware-based game using VHDL.
-Unlike software games, this project runs directly on FPGA hardware, ensuring low latency and high performance.
+The goal of this project is to implement the Chrome Dino game On FPGA.
 The game allows a player to control a dinosaur, jumping or crawling to avoid obstacles like cactuses and bats.
 As the game progresses, the player’s score is displayed on the board's seven-segment displays.

 ---

 ### **2. System Architecture**
-The architecture is highly **modular**, meaning the game is split into many small parts that work together.
+The architecture is **modular**.
 At the center is the **Top-Level Module (`top/dino_top`)**, which connects the inputs (buttons) to the logic and outputs (HDMI and Audio).

 ## The Dino Game's Block Diagram:
 ![The Dino Game's Diagram](https://github.com/NazaninAzhdari/dino-game/blob/main/doc/pic/dino_game_block_diagram.png)

-The system follows a standard synchronous design:
-*   **Input Processing:** Physical button signals are cleaned to prevent errors using debounce filter.
-*   **Game Logic:** A central State Machine manages the game flow (Start, Playing, and Game Over).
-*   **Graphics Engine:** Modules calculate pixel positions and decide what to draw on the screen in real-time.
-*   **Sound Engine:** A dedicated audio controller generates sound samples for game events like jumping or dying.

 ## State Machine(FSM):
 The `logic/dino_SM.vhd` module acts as the central controller for the game, utilizing a synchronous finite state machine to manage three distinct operational states.